-"Debt Service Reserve Fund Bonds" means shall mean the Long-Term Indebtedness specified by the Commission in the Subordinate Indenture or any Supplemental Indenture that is secured by the Debt Service Reserve Fund, as such fund is described in the forepart of this Official Statement under the caption "SECURITY OR THE 2015B BONDS - Debt Service Reserve Fund."
+"Debt Service Reserve Fund Bonds" means shall mean the Long-Term Indebtedness specified by the Commission in the Subordinate Indenture or any Supplemental Indenture that is secured by the Debt Service Reserve Fund, as such fund is described in the forepart of this Official Statement under the caption "SECURITY FOR THE 2016A SUBORDINATE REVENUE BONDS - Debt Service Reserve Fund."

-"Debt Service Reserve Requirement" means the amount equal to the lesser of (1) Maximum Annual Debt Service on account of all the Debt Service Reserve Fund Bonds, (2) 10% of the aggregate Outstanding principal amount of all the Debt Service Reserve Fund Bonds, and (3) 125% of average Annual Debt Service for all Debt Service Reserve Fund Bonds for each Fiscal Year for the remaining life of such Bonds, provided in any such case that such amount does not exceed what is permitted by the Code.
+"Debt Service Reserve Requirement" means the amount equal to the lesser of (1) Maximum Annual Debt Service on account of all the Debt Service Reserve Fund Bonds, (2) 10% of the aggregate Outstanding principal amount of all the Debt Service Reserve Fund Bonds, or (3) 125% of average Annual Debt Service for all Debt Service Reserve Fund Bonds for each Fiscal Year for the remaining life of such Bonds, provided in any such case that such amount does not exceed what is permitted by the Code.

-"Defaulted Interest" means interest on any 2015B Subordinate Bonds which is payable but not paid on the date due.
+"Defaulted Interest" means interest on any 2016A Subordinate Revenue Bonds which is payable but not paid on the date due.